apostrophecms/apostrophe-selective-permissions/README.md

 }
 ```

-## IMPORTANT: reserved verbs and naming restrictions
+## IMPORTANT: reserved permission names and permission naming restrictions

-Do **not** use the following names for your nuanced permissions:
+**Do not** use the following names for your nuanced permissions:

 `edit`, `publish`, `admin`, `guest`

 Choose new verbs of your own.

-Do **not** use hyphens in your permission names.
+**Do not** use hyphens in your permission names.
 However, youMayUseCamelCase.

+## Who should NOT be given nuanced permissions?

+Nuanced permissions should only be given out to **groups that cannot already edit the document types in question.** They should *not* be checked off for administrators, or even for groups that can fully edit some or all pieces of a particular type. **Due to technical limitations, if a user is given a nuanced permission like `seo`, Apostrophe  assumes that is the only type of edit they can make** to the relevant type of document.

+You *may* give two *different* nuanced permissions to the same group, as long as they apply to different document types.

 ## "What's all this about user groups?"

 If you don't see "Groups" on your admin bar, you probably still have a `groups` option configured for the `apostrophe-users` module, either in `app.js` or in `lib/modules/apostrophe-users/index.js`.
 If you are using this module, you probably want to remove that `groups` option.
 Now you can create as many groups as you wish and assign them permissions dynamically.